Who We Are:

 Our Mission Statement:

+To create, for Ontario’s public domain, a self-sustaining education, demonstration, and research hub (living lab) at the provincially owned former Guelph Correctional Centre.
 The City of Guelph and the Province of Ontario and its citizens will be recognized as world leaders in the development and implementation of resilient and sustainable ecological, social and economic innovations related to:

-- ENERGY & TRANSPORTATION
+- RENEWABLE ENERGY & SUSTAINABLE INNOVATION

-- WATER & RESOURCE CONSERVATION
+- WATER CONSERVATION

-- LOCAL FOOD PRODUCTION & SECURITY
+- LOCAL FOOD PRODUCTION & URBAN AGRICULTURE

 - CULTURAL/NATURAL HERITAGE PRESERVATION